fatso83/11ty-blog/src/site/posts/2024-12-20-tests-you-can-trust.md

 - [Fakes](/tag/fakes) over other Test Doubles
 - testing terminology
 - Sinon and Fake Timers
-- injecting a central `Clock` into Java application
+- injecting a central `java.time.Clock` into Java applications
 - resilience4j and how to test the timing logic in fast unit tests